mvonwyl/epita/NLP/catch-up/02/README.md

 ## Introduction

-The second evaluation is made of two small projects and theoritical questions on the class.
+The second evaluation is made of two small projects and theoritical questions on the course.

 For coding standards, please respect the following guidelines
 * Use [docstring](https://www.programiz.com/python-programming/docstrings) format to describe your functions and their arguments.